 As a result, the women learnt more about feminine hygiene, while the men were taught how to use disposable shavers and nail clippers.
 Meanwhile, the children learnt how to brush their teeth and practice oral cleanliness.

-Head of the Malaysian SSR Committee, Kalyani Puspangathan, also handed new and pre-loved clothing and food rations to the village head, Hussin Dayak.
+The Head of the Malaysian ECI Committee, Kalyani Puspangathan, also handed new and pre-loved clothing and food rations to the village head, Hussin Dayak.

 “We organised this excursion to create awareness among our employees of the support and aid the Bateq people have received from RYTHM and continue to require urgently,” Kalyani said.